 Governance and Management Checklist

-The checklist forms part of the new Local Government Planning and Reporting Regulations 2014 and is designed to measure whether a Council has strong governance and management frameworks.
-This is the first year reporting against the regulations, with the presentation of the checklist in the format prescribed in the regulations.
+The checklist forms part of the Local Government Planning and Reporting Regulations 2014 and is designed to measure whether a Council has strong governance and management frameworks.
+The presentation of the checklist in the format prescribed in the regulations.